RiyadhKh4n/CoinFrog/README.md

 1. I want to easily understand the purpose of the site and learn how to use the program.

-2. I want to be able to find out information of any cryptocurrency of my choice.
+2. I want to be able to find out information of any cryptocurrency of their choice.

-3. I want to be able to calculate the USD / Coin amount needed to purchase the coin of my choice
+3. I want to be able to calculate the USD needed in order to purchase x amount of coins

-4. As a returning visitor, I want to see if my coin description has been added.
+4. I want to be able to calculate how many coins I can purchase with x amount of USD

+5. I want to be able to convert x amount of one coin into another coin

-5. As a Returning Visitor I want to see if there are new features added to the site
+6. As a Returning Visitor I want to see if there are new features added to the site

-6. As a Frequent Visitor, I want to be able to select different fiat currencies to trade with
+7. As a Frequent Visitor, I want to be able to select different fiat currencies to trade with

 * ## Development Method